buildit/org-design/Recruitment/Exercises/js_engineer_contract.md

 ## What we are looking for

 This exercise is to examine your technical knowledge, reasoning and engineering principals.
 There are no tricks or hidden agendas.
 We are looking for a demonstration of your experience and skill using current software development technologies and methodologies.
-Please make sure your code is clear, demonstrates good practices and that the readme.md file explains how to run / build your solution.
+Please make sure your code is clear, demonstrates good practices and that the README.md file explains how to run / build your solution.
 Also, detail anything further that you would like to achieve with more time.
 Your solution will form the basis for discussion in subsequent interviews.

 ## Checklist

 Please **ensure** you have submitted the following:

-1. Working forecast page **as per requirements above**
+1. Working forecast page **as per requirements above**.
-2. Clear instructions of where the solution is hosted
+2. Clear instructions of where the solution is hosted.
-3. A readme.md explaining
+3. A README.md explaining
   - How to run / build / test project
   - Explanation of what could be done with more time
-4. Project builds / runs / tests as per instruction
+4. Project builds / runs / tests as per instruction.
 5. Submissions not using **React** will be automatically rejected.

 Good luck and thank you for your time - we look forward to seeing your creation.